MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/messaging-center.md

 ## Publish a message

-[`MessagingCenter`](xref:Xamarin.Forms.MessagingCenter) messages are strings that are used to identify messages.
+[`MessagingCenter`](xref:Xamarin.Forms.MessagingCenter) messages are strings.
 Publishers notify subscribers of a message with one of the [`MessagingCenter.Send`](xref:Xamarin.Forms.MessagingCenter.Send*) overloads.
 The following code example publishes a `Hi` message:

 ```csharp
 MessagingCenter.Send<MainPage>(this, "Hi");
 ```

-In this example, the [`Send`](xref:Xamarin.Forms.MessagingCenter.Send*) method specifies two arguments:
+In this example the [`Send`](xref:Xamarin.Forms.MessagingCenter.Send*) method specifies a generic argument.
+To receive the message, a subscriber must also specify the same generic argument.
+In addition, this example specifies two method arguments:

 - The first argument specifies the sender class.
 The sender class must be specified by any subscribers who wish to receive the message.
 - The second argument specifies the message.

-Payload data can be sent with a message:
+Payload data can also be sent with a message:

 ```csharp
 MessagingCenter.Send<MainPage, string>(this, "Hi", "John");
 ```

-In this example, the [`Send`](xref:Xamarin.Forms.MessagingCenter.Send*) method also specifies a third argument.
-The third argument specifies the payload data to be sent to the subscriber.
-In this case the payload data is a `string` instance.

-In addition, the [`MessagingCenter.Send`](xref:Xamarin.Forms.MessagingCenter.Send*) method also specifies a generic argument.
-To receive the message, a subscriber must also specify the same generic argument.
+In this example, the [`Send`](xref:Xamarin.Forms.MessagingCenter.Send*) method specifies two generic arguments.
+The first is the type that's sending the message, and the second is the type of the payload data being sent.
+To receive the message, a subscriber must also specify the same generic arguments.
 This enables multiple messages that share a message identity but send different payload data types to be received by different subscribers.

 The [`Send`](xref:Xamarin.Forms.MessagingCenter.Send*) method will publish the message, and any payload data, using a fire-and-forget approach.
 Therefore, the message is sent even if there are no subscribers registered to receive the message.
 In this situation, the sent message is ignored.